-The expert-opinion elicitation process was defined as a formal, heuristic process of obtaining information or answers to specific questions about certain quantities, called issues, such as unsatisfactory-performance rates, unsatisfactory-performance consequences and expected service life.
-Expert-opinion elicitation should not be used in lieu of rigorous reliability and risk analytical methods, but should be used to supplement them and to prepare for them.
-Also, it should be used in cases where reliability and risk analytical methods are inappropriate or inconsistent.
+The expert-opinion elicitation process is defined as a formal, heuristic process of obtaining information or answers to specific questions about certain quantities, called issues, such as unsatisfactory-performance rates, unsatisfactory-performance consequences and expected service life.
+Expert-opinion elicitation should not be used in lieu of rigorous reliability and risk analytical methods, but should be used to supplement them and to prepare for them. not a big deal, but an example of how this technique could supplement risk analysis might be helpful.
+Also, it should be used in cases where reliability and risk analytical methods are inappropriate or inconsistent. what is a case where this is true?
 It should be preferably performed during a face-to-face meeting of members of an expert panel that is developed specifically for the issues under consideration.
 The meeting of the expert panel should be conducted after communicating to the expert in advance to the meeting background information, objectives, list of issues, and anticipated outcome from the meeting.
-In this document, the different components of the expert-opinion elicitation process are described, and then the process itself is outlined and discussed.
+In this document, the different components of the expert-opinion elicitation process are described, and the process itself is outlined and discussed.

-This study provides methods for expert-opinion elicitation of probabilities and consequences for Corps facilities for the use of planners, engineers, and others should they choose to use expert judgment.
-The report documents techniques for eliciting expert opinion on possible events and their probabilities for application to Corps facilities.
-Historical background on the development of expert-opinion elicitation, its limitations, current uses, and example applications relevant to different engineering, planning, and operations decisions problems are provided in the report.
-Because using expert judgment can be easily abused, the report provides guidelines for the use of this technique and limitations of the method.
-Along with these methods, users are provided with guidance that defines acceptable practice and usage of expert opinion in situations with a scarcity of historical data.
+This guide defines a process for conducting expert-opinion elicitation of probabilities and consequences for Corps facilities for the use of planners, engineers, and others should they choose to use expert judgment.
+The guide documents techniques for eliciting expert opinion on possible events and their probabilities for application to Corps facilities.
+Historical background on the development of expert-opinion elicitation, its limitations, current uses, and example applications relevant to different engineering, planning, and operations decisions problems are provided in the guide.
+Because using expert judgment can be easily abused, the guide provides a process for the use of this technique and limitations of the method. suggestion: Due to the vulnerability of expert elicitation methods to bias and error, the guide details procedures and limitations of the method.
+The guide provides users with acceptable practices for expert-opinion elicitation in situations with a scarcity of historical data and areas where they are best suited.